s4005236/wave/docs/DevOps/DEPENDENCY_MANAGEMENT.md

 ## Tools and Techniques

-This project uses [_poetry_](https://python-poetry.org/) for python packaging and dependency management.
+This project uses [_poetry_](https://python-poetry.org/) for Python packaging and dependency management.
 The root `pyproject.toml` file is used to maintain all dependencies needed for the application.

 This file is also the central place to provide information about the app.
-Like name, version, licence etc. It also allows for grouping the dependencies (e.g. into group `dev`) to make managing them a lot easier.
+Like name, version, license, etc. It also allows for grouping the dependencies (e.g., into group `dev`) to make managing them a lot easier.

-**Why using poetry for dependency management?**
+**Why use poetry for dependency management?**

 > Poetry offers enough, but not much functionality and fits the project scope.

-Poetry is one of many dependency management tool.
-In comparison to a simple `requirements.txt` with `pip` it offers useful additional functionalities (e.g. defining [scripts](./APP_STARTUP.md#pyprojecttoml)), while also being easy to use.
-When writing code, the developer should not have to tinker with the tool and losing focus.
+Poetry is one of many dependency management tools.
+In comparison to a simple `requirements.txt` with `pip` it offers useful additional functionalities (e.g., defining [scripts](./APP_STARTUP.md#pyprojecttoml)), while also being easy to use.
+When writing code, the developer should not have to tinker with the tool and lose focus.

 ## Useful poetry commands

-The list below provides an overview over frequently used poetry commands.
-For further information refer to the official [poetry documentation](https://python-poetry.org/docs/).
+The list below provides an overview of frequently used poetry commands.
+For further information, refer to the official [poetry documentation](https://python-poetry.org/docs/).

 - To update all dependencies, run:
 ```